mattiaf/EURef/README.md

 * Do those depend on the country of destination, their nationality, their age?
 * Which European countries accept more refugees?
 Is there any correlation with the economic situation of the countries itself?
 * Do refugees tend to go to countries where there is already a community of immigrants from their home nation?

+The R folder includes the codes used for analysing the data.

+The D3 folder includes the scripts used for the online visualizations.